machsna/uscustom/README.txt

 You may use Ukelele, the free SIL Mac OS X Keyboard Layout Editor, for viewing the U.S. custom keyboard layout and for pre-validating any changes you have made.
-Do not use Ukelele for editing; it will mess up the keyboard layout.
-I guess that is because this keyboard layout is too complex for Ukelele.
+Previous versions of Ukelele would mess up this keyboard layout.

 License